PaulaRuizB/rt_gait_edge/README.md

 docker run --runtime nvidia --rm --net=host -v /[*pathtomodelrepository]*/model_repository/:/models nvcr.io/nvidia/tritonserver:24.01-py3-igpu tritonserver --model-repository=/models
 ```

 _Comment: when the container starts, it executes the `/opt/nvidia_entrypoint.sh` file.
 This script performs several checks.
 Among them, it checks if the driver is installed by executing `nvidia-smi` command.
-As this command is not present in Jetson, the container shows the message  “Failed to detect NVIDIA driver version.”.
+As this command is not present in Jetson, the container shows the message  “Failed to detect NVIDIA driver version”.
 This message can be dismissed as the driver is working._

 Models employed for inferences must be storage in the host directory `/[*pathtomodelrepository]*/model_repository/`